Designoper/rick-morty/README.md

 * CSS: the style sheet language that defines the app's aesthetics (colors, padding, layout...) and ensures responsiveness across various devices.

 * Javascript: the programming language used for client-side operations.
-In this app, javascript fetches content from the API, updates the DOM with the received content, modifies the fetch URL based on user input, and implements infinite scrolling.
+In this app, javascript fetches content from the API, updates the DOM with the received content, modifies the fetch URL based on user input, and gives a button the capability to fetch more characters.

 * Git: an open-source version control system used to track changes in the source code during software development.
 It facilitates collaboration among multiple users.